weird0cats/weird0cats/README.md

 # I AM BY NO MEANS SKILLED
 - Little bit of python
+- Little bit of website stuff
-- Little bit of JS
+- Little bit of JS (I'm noticing a theme with interpreted languages)
 - Nanoscopic bit of Java
 - *Linux is a playground*
 <br>